-Whilst this job is hard work, the rewards are immense; staying in a vibrant city with fellow musicians can be a welcome change to working alone (as many freelancers do) in the UK.
-I enjoyed the warmer climate, the chance to sample Chinese and Asian cuisine, several concerts at the Hong Kong Performing Academy of Arts (opposite my hotel!), and the Hong Kong Cultural Centre.
+Whilst this job is hard work, the rewards are immense; staying in a vibrant city with fellow musicians can be a welcome change to working alone in the UK.
+I enjoyed the warmer climate, the chance to sample Chinese and Asian cuisine, several concerts at the Hong Kong Performing Academy of Arts, and the Hong Kong Cultural Centre.
 I loved taking copious Star Ferry trips across the water to Kowloon, offering simply the best view of the city.

 Many say that children are forced to play an instrument in the Far East and that may be true (but then I was forced to study maths at school, a subject which I loathed).
 Maybe these young pupils don’t love practising, playing or performing at all, and they might choose never to play again when they are finally allowed to quit.
 But, every classical concert I attended was full, (and I went to a variety of professional recitals during the course of the trip) and, contrary to the UK, where classical concerts often suffer sparse audience attendance, and are usually frequented by older people, in Hong Kong the whole family go together, and I witnessed scores of children and young people all enjoying classical music.
 Surely this is the reason we encourage children to learn about music?
 So they can enjoy it in all its forms and learn to appreciate live performance.
 I can’t wait to return to Hong Kong soon.